strace - trace system calls and signals

 - This option is deprecated.
 It is retained for backward compatibility only

 and may be removed in future releases.
-Usage of multiple instances of
+Using multiple -F options is

 - -h